How to Cite a Museum Exhibit in APA, MLA or Chicago

 (Kusama)

-If various artists are featured, list the exhibition name first.
+If the exhibit doesn’t feature one specific artist, list the exhibition name first.

 Works Cited Example (various artists):